vocdoni/docs/docs/architecture/smart-contracts/process.md

   - Only when `INTERRUPTIBLE` is set, or after creation if `AUTO_START` is not set
 - `RESULTS` (4)
   - Set by the Oracle as soon as the results of a process have become available

+#### Census Origin

+The census origin is an unsigned integer holding a value defined by the following enumeration:

+- `OFF_CHAIN_TREE` (1)
+    - An exhaustive Merkle Tree contains the list of (hashed) keys allowed to vote and its root is stored on `censusRoot`.
+- `OFF_CHAIN_TREE_WEIGHTED` (2)
+    - An exhaustive Merkle Tree contains the list of (hashed) keys allowed to vote and their respective voting power.
+Its root is also stored on `censusRoot`.
+- `OFF_CHAIN_CA` (3)
+    - A certification authority issues signatures for all eligible voters on a per-process basis.
+The public key of the CA is stored on `censusRoot`.
+- `ERC20` (11)
+    - All the token holders of an ERC20 token (under the contract at the address of `entity`) are eligible to vote. `censusRoot` contains the storage (Merkle) root of the token contract at the `evmBlockHeight`.
+- `ERC721` (12)
+    - Same as the ERC20 case, but for ERC721 contracts
+- `ERC1155` (13)
+    - Same as the ERC20 case, but for ERC1155 contracts
+- `ERC777` (14)
+    - Same as the ERC20 case, but for ERC777 contracts
+- `MINI_ME` (15)
+    - Same as the ERC20 case, but for MiniMe (ERC20) contracts

 ### Transparent upgrades